Birmingham Distracted Driving Accident Attorney

 According to the analysis, the 74 distractions from electronic devices during the five year period between 2012 and 2016 resulted in 78 fatalities.
 The analysis also found that drivers between 16 and 29 years of age were over-represented in distractions from electronic device data, and crash data showed men accounted for 56.84 percent of these accidents compared to 43.16 percent for women.

 The analysis also reported that 78.91 percent of these crashes occur less than 25 miles from a person’s home while 21.09 percent occur more than 25 miles from home.
 From 2012 to 2016, the Center for Advanced Public Safety analysis found that 127,816 crashes involving distractions from electronic devices occurred in Jefferson County, representing 14.37 percent of all crashes in Alabama.

 Contact a Birmingham Distracted Driving Accident Attorney

 If you suffered severe injuries or your loved one was killed in a motor vehicle accident caused by a distracted driver, make sure that you quickly retain legal counsel.
-Farris, Riley & Pitt, LLP helps distracted driving crash victims in communities throughout Alabama.
+The Farris, Riley & Pitt, LLP Birmingham car accident lawyers help distracted driving crash victims in communities throughout Alabama.